avqa/E-AVQA/README.md

 ### How to ask a question?

 Note that the template here is only for the annotator to learn and reference, not mandatory.
 This is to ensure the diversity of our data.
 The specific template sentences are displayed as follows.
+Our template is displayed in English, but Chinese is used in the actual application.

 <table class="tg">
 <thead>